Shungite's extraordinary therapeutic and anti-bacterial properties have been used in healing and beauty rituals for centuries.

 - As a carrier of multiple microelements and biologically active substances, Shungite intensifies biological processes in humans, animals and plants

-- As a natural antioxidant, it can prevent cell damage by neutralizing free radicals, increase immunity help with inflammation
+- As a natural antioxidant, it can prevent cell damage by neutralizing free radicals, increase immunity and help with inflammation

 - A unique material, Shungite actively interacts with various electromagnetic fields (anthropogenic high-frequency, solar, geo-pathogenic, biofields) and neutralizes their negative impact